vortexgpgpu/vortex_tutorials/Exercises/assignment5.md

 ### Step 4: Testing

-You will compare your new accelerated dot8 program with the existing sgemmx kernel under the regression codebase.
+You will compare your new accelerated dot8 program with a corresponding baseline int8_t kernel.
-You will use N=128 and (warps=4, threads=4) and (Warps=16, threads=16) for 1 and 4 cores.
+You will use N=256 and (warps=4, threads=4), (warps=4, threads=8), (warps=8, threads=4), and (warps=8, threads=8) on a 4-core GPU.
-Plot the total execution cycles to observe the performance improvement.
+Plot the total instruction count and execution cycles to observe the performance improvement.